 Biodegradable materials include certain types of paper, cornstarch, cardboard, food scraps, and wood.
 These materials are used in packagings such as takeaway coffee cups, containers and cardboard straws.

 Biodegradable plastics break down through a process called photodegradation, which occurs when the material is exposed to ultraviolet (UV) light from the sun.
 UV light breaks the molecular bonds in the molecules that hold the plastic together so that the plastic is broken down into smaller pieces.
 These smaller pieces can now be further broken down by bacteria, fungi, and other microorganisms.
+According to the Ministry of Environment to fully break down, biodegradable plastics require the right environment, which usually means commercial processing.
+If biodegradable plastic is left to break down in a natural environment – such as in landfills or the sea – it often only breaks down into micro-plastics.
+These micro-plastics can create ‘plastic smog’ in parts of the ocean and accumulate in soils.

 The length of biodegradability significantly varies and depends on the specific material, size, the environment it’s being broken down in, and the types of microbes that break the material down.
 Generally, biodegradability can take anywhere from weeks to years to complete.